Gvoke Injection Dosage

 - When the patient has responded to treatment, give oral carbohydrates to restore the liver glycogen and prevent recurrence of hypoglycemia.

 - Do not attempt to reuse GVOKE.
 Each GVOKE device or vial contains a single dose of glucagon and cannot be reused.
 Discard any unused portion.

 2.2 Dosage in Adults and Pediatric Patients Aged 2 years and Above

 Adults and Pediatric Patients Aged 12 and Older

 - The recommended dose of GVOKE is 1 mg administered by subcutaneous injection into lower abdomen, outer thigh, or outer upper arm.

-- If there has been no response after 15 minutes, an additional 1 mg dose of GVOKE from a new device may be administered while waiting for emergency assistance.
+- If there has been no response after 15 minutes, an additional 1 mg dose of GVOKE from a new device or vial and syringe kit may be administered while waiting for emergency assistance.

 Pediatric Patients Aged 2 to Under 12 Years of Age